 If you’ve ever suffered because a processor suddenly closed your account and left you stranded, you’ll understand the value of this.

-| Costs and fees | Best for |
+| Costs and fees | Better for |

-| SaaS model (Monthly fee + transaction fee) | Medium/large companies seeking payment redundancy. |
+| SaaS Model (Monthly fee + transaction fee) | Medium/large companies looking for payment redundancy. |

 4. SegPay: stability and compliance for international subscriptions